-The following information is provided with respect to each of our current executive officers.
+The following information is provided with respect to each of our executive officers (including Adam Pollitzer who, as discussed below, has been chosen by the Company to be an executive officer, effective May 2, 2017).
 Our executive officers are appointed by the Board to serve in their respective capacities until their successors are duly elected and qualified or until their earlier death, resignation or removal.

-Bradley M. Shuster, Chairman of the Board, President and Chief Executive Officer
+Bradley M. Shuster, Chairman of the Board and Chief Executive Officer